The Irrepressibles: Collaborations

 In 2012, McDermott collaborated with Hotel Pro Forma and the Latvian Radio Choir on WAR SUM UP.
 The project toured extensively worldwide, receiving acclaim from Danish outlet Gaffa as well as The New York Times.

 In 2013, McDermott provided guest vocals on Rex the Dog's single "Do You Feel What I Feel" as well as Röyksopp's singles "Something in My Heart" and "Twenty Thirteen".

 In 2014, he also featured on Röyksopp's album The Inevitable End, on the tracks "You Know I Have to Go", "I Had This Thing", "Here She Comes Again", and "Compulsion", in addition to the previously released "Something in My Heart", on which he was credited for the first time as Jamie Irrepressible.
 In 2015, having relocated to Berlin, McDermott began working with American alternative country artist Jon Campbell and produced his debut EP, released in 2016.
+In 2021, McDermott featured on Dutch duo Tinlicker's track "You Take My Hand".
+He also appeared on several tracks of Röyksopp's 2022 triple-album project, Profound Mysteries.